hyurl/alar/api.md

 ensure the connection is alive.
 If the server doesn't response when pinging, the client will consider the server is down and will destroy and retry the connection.

+By default, the `serverId` is automatically set according to the `dsn` of the server, and updated after finishing the connect.
+However, if an ID is set when serving the RPC server, it would be better to set `serverId` to that ID as well.

 ### About Reconnection